Skip to main content

 Zuppa di Fagioli Borlotti

-Hearty borlotti bean soup with vegetables, pancetta, and herbs, representing rustic Sammarinese cooking.
-Borlotti beans simmered with carrots, celery, onions, tomatoes, sage, and rosemary until creamy.
-Sometimes pureed partially for thick texture.
-Served with toasted bread rubbed with garlic and drizzled with olive oil.
-Comfort food during cold mountain winters.
+A filling borlotti bean soup with vegetables, pancetta, and herbs, squarely rustic Sammarinese cooking.
+The beans simmer with carrots, celery, onions, tomatoes, sage, and rosemary until creamy, sometimes part-pureed for a thicker texture.
+It comes with toasted bread rubbed with garlic and drizzled with olive oil.
+Cold-weather comfort food up on the mountain.

 Regional Specialties & Local Favorites